ezpaarse-project/ezpaarse/doc/development/tools.md

 ## platform-init
-This command creates the structure for a platform's parser.
-It is a CLI tool that asks a series of questions and generates the repository structure for the parser with a manifest.json file, a parser's skeleton and an empty test file.
+This Command Line Interactive (CLI) utility creates the structure for a platform's parser.
+It asks a series of questions and generates the repository structure for the parser with a manifest.json file, a parser's skeleton and an empty test file.
 The command is interactive and doesn't take any parameter.

 Example:
 ```